I’ve been learning Python for around 11 months - it’s been a wonderful journey! This post is a list of 11 things that I’ve learned along the way.

 Personally I started out using notepad ++, then went to spyder, then to Atom and vim.

-It’s important to not focus too much on what editor you are using – more important to just write code.
+It’s important to not focus too much on what editor you are using - more important to just write code.
+If I was to reccomend an editor to a beginner I would reccomend Atom.

-11 – Books & resources
+11 - books & resources

 Thanks for reading!